ustwo/US2MapperKit/README.md

 	```
 2. Run `carthage update`.
 This will fetch dependencies into a [Carthage/Checkouts][] folder, then build each one.
 3. In your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
-3. In your Project's Root Folder create a new folder that will contain all your mapping plist files
+3. The project's root folder create a new folder that will contain all your mapping plist files
 4. Navigate to your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script with the following contents:

 	NOTE: The script below differs for installation via Cocoapods